Documentation

 The callouts for images need to match the file name for the image, and they should follow the exact text pattern provided by the SAI’s insert Query Tool, with an added ALT: trigger.
 The text will have the fig paragraph style and img character style applied to it.

-The following example is for a file named fig01.jpg, using the alt text “The Princess of Spain surrounded by attendants”
+This example is for a file named fig01.jpg, using the alt text “The Princess of Spain surrounded by attendants”

 In Word: {~?~IM: insert fig01 here.
 ALT: The Princess of Spain surrounded by attendants}